antevens/boatcontrol/README.md

 over 13V please make sure the optional 12V PSU option is in place and configured.
 For 12V operation make sure the 12V bypass jumper/solder pads are connected.

+IMPORTANT - Note that RJ45 Inputs are not isolated or protected from ESD, if there is any chance of surges or high voltages these should be isolated from the board using digital isolators or optocouplers and transient voltage suppressors.
+For remote installations of the Raspberry Pi/Jetson you might also want to add debounce and provide 3v from an isolated source.

+# PCB Stack & Manufacturing

 The design includes a main board and (at the time of launch) two optional addon boards, the primary board is designed for 4 layer 2.4-3.2mm PCBs with the following layers: